 TVA is in charge of 293,000 acres of public land and 11,000 miles of shoreline.
-It has set aside more than 181,000 acres of that land to preserve a home for wildlife and to protect and study animals, birds, and fish.
+It has set aside much of that land to preserve a home for wildlife and to protect and study animals, birds and fish.

-Here are other examples of how TVA works to benefit wildlife:
+Here are some other examples of how TVA works to benefit wildlife:

-• Every year TVA studies the number and health of fish in the reservoirs during its spring sportfish survey.
+• TVA studies the number and health of fish in the reservoirs during sportfish surveys.

 • TVA helps count and protect bald eagles, America’s national symbol.